openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-information-display-progress.md

 public var enableSmoothEffect: Bool
 ```

-**Function:** Toggles the smooth animation effect for progress.
-When enabled, the progress will transition smoothly from the current value to the target value; otherwise, it will change abruptly.
+**Function:** Toggles the smooth animation effect.
+When enabled, the progress transitions smoothly from the current value to the target value; otherwise, it changes abruptly.

 **Type:** Bool